Week 22: Sliding, races, and the Hemlock Trail

 Shared Custody Bill Passes WV House

 Article in WV MetroNews: Shared custody bill passes House after debate.
 Wikipedia tracks the shared parenting legislation across the several states (but doesn’t have this development yet).
-As far as I knew only Kentucky had passed a 50-50 bill, which has been working out very well for them; some others have weaker versions, like “consider” 50-50 (which seems like it probably wasn’t worth the time) – other states listed with bills passed into law are Arizona, Missouri, Oregon, Virginia, and Wisconsin.
-Hurdles seems to be special interests (e.g., the ABA is reputedly against such bills – one can easily imagine why), and apparently Republicans are more likely to pass them than Democrats, especially “left-leaning” ones.
+As far as I knew only Kentucky had passed a 50-50 bill, which has been working out very well for them; some others have weaker versions, like “consider” 50-50 (which seems like it probably wasn’t worth the time)–other states listed with bills passed into law are Arizona, Missouri, Oregon, Virginia, and Wisconsin.
+Hurdles seems to be special interests, and apparently Republicans are more likely to pass them than Democrats, especially “left-leaning” ones.

 The WV bill is of the Kentucky sort, not a weak “consider” but something that requires 50-50 physical custody unless an “adversarial hearing” provides, by a preponderance of the evidence, just reason against it, which must be incompetence, abuse, or neglect.
 It should pass the senate, and then becomes a matter of Governor Jim Justice signing it into law.